CesiumGS/3d-tiles/README.md

 3D Tiles use URLs to reference tile content.

 All URLs must be valid resolvable URIs, and may be absolute or relative.
-When the url is relative, it's base is always referring to the referring tileset `.json` file.
+When the url is relative, its base is always relative to the referring tileset `.json` file.

 ## Tiles